All NFL Players 'Shall Stand And Show Respect' For Flag And Anthem, League Says

 "Personnel who choose not to stand for the Anthem may stay in the locker room or in a similar location off the field until after the Anthem has been performed," the league said in its new policy.

 The possibility that the NFL might issue a blanket restriction on protests during the anthem has been discussed for months, and the buzz gained new momentum this week.
-But the NFL Players Association says, "The NFL chose to not consult the union in the development of this new 'policy.' "
+But the NFL Players Association says that "The NFL chose to not consult the union in the development of this new 'policy.' "

 The league's decision goes against what the NFL had told players "about the principles, values and patriotism of our league," the union said, adding that it will review the policy with an eye toward mounting challenges if elements of it contradict the current contract.